jhenilparihar/VJTI-Hackathon-TechSigma/README.md

 - Explore page.
     - User's can Explore all the Nft's that have been minted by all users on our site.
 On the explore page user will get some filter options like recently minted or getting Nft's between specific price range(some filters are yet to be added still working on it).

+- NFT Bidding
+    - Owner can put there NFT's for Auction.
+As soon as the Auction starts NFT will be drived to a live Auction page ,where different users can bid for nfts.
+    - Once the nft is on Auction only the users particioating in Auction will be displayed under a specific aucted nft.
+    - Once the Auction ends the Payable value will be transfered to the owners account and at the end ownershipof that nft will be transfered.

 - Nft Details page.
     - User's can view details about a particular Nft by clicking on it(nft info includes: Nft image, Creator, Current Owner,Previous Owner,Buy Option,if owner[then keep for sale/remove from sale option and change price option],description).